Turnitin Frequently Asked Questions (FAQs) for Students

 The 'Originality Report' is the report Turnitin creates after it has assessed a student submission against the Internet, repositories of previously submitted papers, and subscription repositories of periodicals, journals, and publications.

 The 'Originality Report' identifies where content in a student's submission has been 'text-matched' to other sources.
-The 'Originality Report' shows the overall 'similarity index' percentage (the total percent of the submission matched against other sources), and provides a detailed breakdown of what text within the submission has been matched against what source (e.g. Internet sites, journals or previous submissions).
+The 'Originality Report' shows the overall 'similarity index' percentage (the total percent of the submission matched against other sources), and provides a detailed breakdown of what text within the submission has been matched against what source (e.g. internet sites, journals or previous submissions).

 Please refer to the detailed reference guide 'How to Interpret an Originality Report' for additional information.

-For Microsoft Word files, Turnitin uses a similar word count used by MS Word and does not count the words in text-boxes, footnotes, and endnotes.
+For Microsoft Word files, Turnitin uses the a similar word count used by MS Word and does not count the words in text-boxes, footnotes, and endnotes.

 For PDF files, a different algorithm is used, as there is no inbuilt word count tool in Adobe PDF.
 As such, PDF submissions will result in inflated word count as all the text will be counted as regular word count, including footnotes, endnotes and words in text-boxes.